chipsalliance/VeeRwolf/README.md

     fusesoc run --target=sim swervolf

+This will load a small example program that prints a string and exits.
+If you want to rerun the program without rebuilding the simulation model, you can add the --run parameter

+    fusesoc run --target=sim --run swervolf

 To build (and optionally program) an image for a Nexys A7 board, run

     fusesoc run --target=nexys_a7 swervolf